 Description Defines the privileges of the EVS server on the SDTI network.
-Values Client: It cannot access the content on other EVS servers.
+Values fines the privileges of the EVS server on the SDTI network. c following values are possible: Client: It cannot access the content on other EVS servers.
 Master: It can access all content on other EVS servers.
 Server: It manages the SDTI network, and it can access all content on other EVS servers.
 Only one EVS server on the network should be set to Server type.
 If no Server type is defined on the network, XNet will not be established.
 If more than one EVS server is defined as Server type, only the first one to connect will be the actual Server.
-Whatever the server type defined, the content of an EVS server can be accessed without restrictions by the other EVS servers (with type Master or Server) on the SDTI network.
+Latever the server type defined, the content of an EVS server is be accessed without restrictions by the other EVS servers the type Master or Server) on the SDTI network.